Lebanon's new government may have little reserves left to stabilise economy

 LONDON/BEIRUT (Reuters) - Lebanon’s new government faces huge upcoming debt repayments and a currency peg at breaking point, but it may already have run out of the hard cash firepower it needs to tackle these problems.

-The heavily indebted country faces hefty bond repayments coming up in March and April, when $1.34 billion (1 billion pounds) and $842 million of interest and principal respectively come due.
+The heavily indebted country faces hefty bond repayments coming up in March and April, when $1.34 billion and $842 million of interest and principal respectively come due.

 Analysts expect the central bank to be able to foot the bill, for now, though some in Beirut believe a rescheduling or restructuring is preferable.